epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 #### Secondary Analysis

 Our secondary analyses will include all children at term (between >=37 and <43 weeks of gestation) and adjust for pregnancy complications.
 These secondary analyses will be restricted to cohorts with at least 10 mothers with pregnancy complications in their dataset.
+We recommend creating groups for complications with at least 10 individuals, and categorize the rest as “other complications”.
+Example categories: 1. none, 2. gestational diabetes, 3. preeclampsia/eclampsia, 4. other complication.

 ### Outcome